• Home

 Deborah Butler

-My name is Deborah Butler, and I am the co-founder of Generations 4 Change, an organization committed to investing in young Native American leaders to spark culturally based community change.
+My name is Deborah Butler, and I am the co-founder of Generations 4 Change, an organization committed to investing in young Native American leaders to spark culturally grounded community change.
 I am a proud member of the Navajo Nation from Crownpoint, New Mexico, and currently reside in Chandler, Arizona.
 I proudly represent both my Navajo (Diné) and African American (Naahilii) heritage.

 Copyright © 2024 Generations 4 Change - All Rights Reserved.